TensorWorks/Unreal-PixelStreaming-RTP-Bridge/README.md

 There are number of moving pieces to run this demo.
 We tested this proof of concept using **FFPlay 4.3.1**, **NodeJS 15.5.1**, **GoLang 1.15.6**, and **Unreal Engine 4.25** - we recommend using similar version numbers to reproduce our results.

 1. Get the ["Pixel Streaming Demo"](https://docs.unrealengine.com/en-US/Resources/Showcases/PixelStreamingShowcase/index.html) and run that in Unreal Engine.
-2. Run the Cirrus signalling server bundled with Unreal Engine by calling `run.bat` or `sudo node cirrus.js` in `Engine/Source/Programs/PixelStreaming/WebServers/SignallingAndWebServer/`.
+2. Run the Cirrus signalling server bundled with Unreal Engine by calling `run.bat` or `sudo node cirrus.js` in `Samples\PixelStreaming\WebServers\SignallingWebServer`.
 3. Run this RTP forwarder, `go run main.go` in this repository.
 4. Play the forwarded video/audio streams in FFPlay, run `play-stream.bat` or `play-stream.sh`